 The closest thing to documentation is the f.lux FAQ page.

-In Iris all things have blue information labels which open corresponding help page for every feature.
+In Iris, all things have blue information labels that open the corresponding help page for every feature.

 You can also find all Iris help pages from the Help page.